davido/gerrit-buildbot-plugin/src/main/resources/Documentation/config-buildbot.md

 :	EMail of (optionally non interactive account) owner of buildbot.
         Buildbot verification are published by this user.
 Mandatory.

+`user.buildbotAdminGroupName`
+:	Group name for buildbot admin group.
+Only member of this group can provide
+        optionally --id parameter for `put` and `get` commands.
+Mandatory.

 `user.forgeReviewerIdentity`
 :	Forge reviewer identity.
 With `put` command Buildbot reports verification
         status with buildbot own identity.
 If this option is set to `false`